Hinduja Group: Hinduja Group companies

+Operations

+The Hinduja Group operates across 11 sectors in over 100 countries.
+Initially, the group focused on trading and finance, but over the years expanded to automotive, IT, energy, real estate, banking, healthcare and media and entertainment sectors.

 Controversies

 Bofors scandal

 Srichand, Gopichand and Prakash Hinduja were connected with the investigation into the Bofors scandal, in which Swedish firm Bofors was alleged to have paid illegal bribes to government officials and politicians in connection with the US$1.3 billion sale of 400 howitzers to the Indian Government in 1986.
 The three brothers were charged by the Indian Central Bureau of Investigation in October 2000, but in 2005 the High Court in Delhi threw out all charges against them, citing a lack of evidence and saying that documents central to the prosecution case were "useless and dubious" since their provenance could not be verified.
 Judge RS Sodhi said: "I must express my disapproval that 14 years of trial and ₹2.5 billion of public money was spent on the case.
 It has caused huge economical, emotional, professional and personal loss to the Hindujas."